alesegdia/csp-doc/README.md

-# Final university project about CSP applied to dungeon generation
+# University project about CSP applied to dungeon generation

 ## Authoring